17 recipes to ensure you’ll never waste another banana

 Fortunately, bananas have an underrated super power: They can replace flour and sugar in many recipes, lowering Points® values while adding moisture and natural sweetness.
 They freeze well, too, so you don’t have to use them all right this second.
 Here’s how to preserve and enjoy every fruit in the bunch.
 No banana left behind!

 If you can’t use your bananas now, freeze them for later.

 - No need to panic when you see those yellow peels transitioning to brown.
 Ripe bananas—even the really ugly ones—can be frozen and enjoyed down the line.

 - Start by removing the peels.
 Leave the bananas whole, or break them into large chunks for ease of storage, if needed.

-- Place the fruits in a single layer on a sheet pan lined with parchment or wax paper—or on a silicone mat—so they don't freeze in a clump.
+- Place the fruits in a single layer on a baking pan lined with baking paper—or on a silicone mat—so they don't freeze in a clump.